What is a Master's Degree? Questions, Answers, and Advice

 You can minimize the amount of time it takes to get a master's degree.
 But a lot will depend on your goals and what else is happening in your life.
 Here are some options that have worked for other students:

-Just like many other students, a lot of graduate students hold jobs in established careers while they're going to school.
+Many graduate students hold established careers while they're going to school.
 They also tend to be older, on average, than undergraduate students, which means they are more likely to have busy family lives.

 That's why online programs are popular with master's degree students.
-The National Center for Education Statistics reports that in the fall of 2016, nearly 37 percent of graduate students took at least one distance-education course (compared to about 31 percent of undergraduate students).2
+The National Center for Education Statistics reports that in the fall of 2019, more than 42 percent of graduate students took at least one distance-education course, compared to about 36 percent of undergraduate students.

-Online programs offer the potential advantage of being able to complete a master's degree more quickly than normal, since the courses are often easier to fit around a packed schedule.
+Online programs offer the potential advantage of completing a master's degree more quickly than average, since the courses are often easier to fit around a packed schedule.
 Plus, you can learn from home or whatever location you find the most convenient and effective.

 2. Hybrid programs

-If you are attracted to the convenience of online courses, but still want to spend some time in classrooms, hybrid programs can be a good choice.
+If you are attracted to the convenience of online courses but still want to spend some time in classrooms, hybrid programs can be a good choice.
 These programs combine online and in-person learning.
 This hybrid format means you can get the specific benefits from each mode of learning, like the scheduling flexibility of online and the practicality of hands-on, in-person training.